l-margiela/self-update/README.md

 Usually, applications are installed by a package manager which ensures that the repository delivers safe binaries.

 A quick solution for this particular case would be using GPG signatures, but any public key cryptography solution would be applicable.

+### Git history

+This repository's history would not allow usage of `git bisect` which would be unacceptable in a real life project.